Mari Hamada Live Tour 2012 "Legenda"

 Mari Hamada Live Tour 2012 "Legenda" is a live video by Japanese singer/songwriter Mari Hamada, released on December 5, 2012 by Meldac/Tokuma Japan on DVD.
-The video was recorded live on May 26, 2012 at the Nakano Sun Plaza as the final show of Hamada's Legenda tour.
+The video was recorded live on May 26, 2012 at the Nakano Sunplaza as the final show of Hamada's Legenda tour.

 The video peaked at No. 12 on Oricon's DVD chart.